 The clinical training portion of the program involves three major components:

 We are fortunate to have two fully-operational training clinics that serve the community with low-cost psychological and counseling services.
 In the 2012-2013 fiscal year, the two clinics totaled almost 17,000 service hours in assessment and therapy for children, adolescents, adults, couples, and families from a wide range of backgrounds.

 The clinic facilities are fully equipped with state-of-the-art video recording equipment, record-keeping software, and computerized client outcome assessments, all of which contribute to a high-quality initial training experience.

-Students also have the opportunity to participate in one of two specialized research training grants that are being run through the clinic.
+Students also have the option of participating in one of three training tracks through the training clinics:

 - Intimate Partner Violence (IPV) Program

 Funded from a grant from Verizon Foundation, the California Lutheran University IPV Intervention Program provides mental health services for survivors of intimate partner violence.
 Graduate students receive expert training in the assessment of interpersonal violence and specialized training in evidence-based psychodynamic approaches for the treatment of IPV.

 - Dialectical Behavior Therapy